eipieq/HoMI-OCR/README.md

 This Python script utilizes the Selenium WebDriver to automate the process of extracting text from images using the OCR service provided by [https://ocr.sanskritdictionary.com](https://ocr.sanskritdictionary.com).
 The script is designed to work with the Firefox browser.

 ## Prerequisites
-- Ensure you have the [GeckoDriver](https://github.com/mozilla/geckodriver) executable installed and provide the correct path to it in the `Service` initialization.
+- Ensure you have the appropriate [GeckoDriver](https://github.com/mozilla/geckodriver) executable for your operating system.
+Download the executable and rename it according to your system: `geckodriver_mac` for macOS, `geckodriver_linux` for Linux, or `geckodriver_windows.exe` for Windows.

 ## Dependencies
 - This script relies on the Selenium library.
 If you don't have it installed, you can install it using: